Hendrik2319/JavaLib_Common_Dialogs/README.md

 Now in GIT there is no similar mechanism like `SVN externals`, as far as I know.
 So I've decided to make reduced copies of `JavaLib_Common`.
-All files in the "extract" libraries were removed from `JavaLib_Common` and vice versa, that each file in all these libraries is exclusivly in only one library.
+All files in the "extract" libraries were removed from `JavaLib_Common` and vice versa, that each file in all these libraries are exclusivly in only one library.
 As a result, `JavaLib_Common` contains the complete history of all files, but only the least used files are left in the current state.
 All other files were moved into the "extract" libraries, but without their history.

 ### Usage / Development
-The current state of this libray is compatible with JAVA 17.
+The current state of this library is compatible with JAVA 17.
 But most of its code should be compatible with JAVA 8.
 This is an Eclipse project. `.classpath` and `.project` files are contained in the repository.
 `JavaLib_Common_Dialogs` don't depends on other libraries.